kiranma72/abdm-docs/content/3-milestone2/understanding-consents.md

 PUBHLTH|Public Health||
 HPAYMT|Healthcare Payment|Typically for payers conducting financial or contractual activities related to payment for provision of health care
 DSRCH|Disease Specific Healthcare Research||
-PATRQT|Self Requested|Only applicable if patient herself is requesting information
+PATRQT|Self Requested|Only applicable if patient himself/herself is requesting information

-## JSON Structure of COnsents
+## JSON Structure of Consents

 - Request data with signed consent